baasbox/BaasboxSocialLoginApp/README.md

     window.app.constant("googleAppId","<g+ app id>");

 where
-<your server url> is the entry you put into the /etc/hosts file i.e
+&lt;your server url&gt; is the entry you put into the /etc/hosts file i.e

     window.app.constant("serverUrl","http://<your server url>:9000");

-<fb app id> is the key that facebook gives you when creating an app
-<g+ app id> is the key that g+ gives you when creating an app
+&lt;fb app id&gt; is the key that facebook gives you when creating an app &lt;g+ app id&gt; is the key that g+ gives you when creating an app

 ##Windows users
 Coming soon...